blockoptions/blockoptions/whitepaper/whitepaper.md

 We aim to provide the best binary options platform on the market by providing a provably fair, guaranteed Payout, 100% transparency, highest reward rate and best user friendly system to traders, obtaining more daily trade volume to make more profit.
-BlockOptions.io Platform didn't make money from traders loss but by fees per trade (planning charge 0.005-0.01 ETH per trade, actual fee per trade will be published before public version released),.
+BlockOptions.io Platform didn't make money from traders loss but by fees per trade (planning charge 0.005-0.01 ETH per trade, actual fee per trade will be published before public version released).